Promoting Fairness through Hyperparameter Optimization: Approach

-Earlier iterations of bandit-based methods are expected to have lower predictive accuracy (as these are trained on a lower budget), while later iterations are expected to have higher predictive accuracy.
-By computing new values of $\alpha$ at each Fairband iteration, we promote a dynamic balance between these metrics as the search progresses, predictably giving more importance to accuracy on earlier iterations but continuously moving importance to fairness as accuracy increases (a natural side-effect of increasing training budget).
-The pseudocode for FB-auto is given by Algorithm~\ref{algo:fairband} in Appendix~\ref{app:supp_materials}.
+Earlier iterations of bandit-based methods are expected to have lower predictive performance (as these are trained on a lower budget), while later iterations are expected to have higher predictive performance.
+By computing new values of $\alpha$ at each Fairband iteration, we promote a dynamic balance between these metrics as the search progresses, predictably giving more importance to performance on earlier iterations but continuously moving importance to fairness as performance increases (a natural side-effect of increasing training budget).
+The pseudocode for FB-auto is given by Algorithm~\ref{algo:fairband}.

-The result of the MOO task is a collection of hyperparameter configurations that represent the fairness-accuracy trade-off.
-One could plot all available choices on the fairness-accuracy space and manually pick a trade-off, according to whichever business constraints or legislation are in place (see examples of Figure~\ref{fig:AOF_selected}).
+The result of the MOO task is a collection of hyperparameter configurations that represent the fairness-performance trade-off.
+One could plot all available choices on the fairness-performance space and manually pick a trade-off, according to whichever business constraints or legislation are in place (see examples of Figure~\ref{fig:AOF_selected}).
 For Fairband with static $\alpha$, a target trade-off, $\alpha$, has already been chosen for the method’s search phase, and we once again employ this trade-off for model selection (selection-$\alpha$).
 For the FB-auto variant of Fairband, aiming for an automated balance between both metrics, we employ the same strategy for setting $\alpha$ as that used during search.
 By doing so, the weight of each metric is pondered by an approximation of their true range instead of blindly applying a pre-determined weight.
-For instance, if the distribution of fairness is in range $f \in [0, 0.9]$ but that of accuracy is in range $a \in [0, 0.3]$, then a balance would arguably be achieved by weighing accuracy higher, as each unit increase in accuracy represents a more significant relative change (this mechanism is achieved by Equation~\ref{eq:dynamic_alpha}).
+For instance, if the distribution of fairness is in range $\phi \in [0, 0.9]$ but that of performance is in range $\rho \in [0, 0.3]$, then a balance would arguably be achieved by weighing performance higher, as each unit increase in performance represents a more significant relative change (this mechanism is achieved by Equation~\ref{eq:dynamic_alpha}).
 However, at this stage we can use information from all brackets, as we no longer want to promote exploration of the search space but instead aim for a consistent and stable model selection.
-Thus, for FB-auto, the selection-$\alpha$ is chosen from the average fairness and predictive accuracy of all sampled configurations.
+Thus, for FB-auto, the selection-$\alpha$ is chosen from the average fairness and predictive performance of all sampled configurations.